 A men's lodge with Thor as mascot, made up mostly of men who profess the Christian faith, could probably do more good for a community than most of today's right-wing and left-wing churches. ("Free auto maintenance and minor repairs for the poor every Thursday!")
 And today's churches -- both liberal and conservative -- could benefit from the example of Boniface of Mainz, the effective, bare-chested warrior-chaplain who cut down Thor's oak and paid with his life.

 Of course, my prescription is, "Cut the crap.
 Preach the gospel.
 Live the gospel."
 Congregations might sometimes do it.
 Millions of individuals do it -- often on their own.
-However organized religion fails, it's still the imperfect visible sign of the Invisible Church -- the strongest force in creation.
+Even when organized religion fails, it's still the imperfect visible sign of the Invisible Church -- the strongest force in creation.
 And the Church has won over the old gods, absolutely and unequivocally.

 Biblical Manhood -- like David Murrow and me, critical of both the Christian Right and the Christian Left.